Florentino Pérez: First term

+In 1995, Pérez ran as a candidate for the presidency of Real Madrid against Ramón Mendoza and Santiago Gómez Pintado.
+Despite obtaining the highest number of signatures to endorse his candidacy, he came in second place.

-Pérez's second attempt was more successful, as he took over as president of Real Madrid in 2000, beating the current president at that time, Lorenzo Sanz.
+In 2000, Pérez again ran as a candidate for presidency of Real Madrid, which he won with more than 55% of the votes, beating the incumbent president at that time, Lorenzo Sanz.
 Sanz assumed that the recently won UEFA Champions Leagues in 1998 and 2000 would give him enough credit to win the elections, but Pérez's campaign, once again highlighting the financial problems of the club and claims of mismanagement by the previous boards, proved otherwise.
 Pérez's promise to bring in Luís Figo from arch-rivals Barcelona also played a decisive role in the elections.
-Pérez was reelected in 2004 with 94.2% of the total votes.
+Pérez was later re-elected in 2004 with 94.2% of the total votes.

 Figo also marked the start of Pérez's policy to bring one of the best football players in the world to Real Madrid each season.
 The strategy was initially known as that of Zidanes y Pavones in which superstars would play alongside the Canteranos, but the players were soon popularly referred to as Galácticos.
 In 2001, Zinedine Zidane was signed from Juventus for a then-world record transfer fee of €77.5 million.
-He was followed by Ronaldo in 2002, David Beckham in 2003, Michael Owen in 2004, and Robinho for a short time in 2005.
+Zidane was followed up by Ronaldo in 2002, David Beckham in 2003, Michael Owen in 2004, and Robinho for a short time in 2005.
 Initially, Pérez's policy worked to great success, as each new Galáctico had the squad built around them, and the team had a good balance between attack and defence.
 In his first years in office, Real Madrid won two Spanish championships and its record ninth UEFA Champions League.
 Pérez claimed success in clearing the club's debt; however, this was contradicted by director Ramón Calderón.

 Several years after leaving Real, Fernando Hierro stated that Claude Makélélé had been the club's most important and least appreciated midfielder, saying: "The loss of Makélélé was the beginning of the end for Los Galácticos...
 You can see that it was also the beginning of a new dawn for Chelsea."
-From the 2003–04 season onward, with the absence of manager Vicente del Bosque and Makelele, Real Madrid failed to win a trophy.
+From the 2003–04 season to the 2005-06 season with the absence of manager Vicente del Bosque and Makélélé, Real Madrid failed to win a trophy.

-Although Pérez's policy resulted in increased financial success based on the exploitation of the club's high marketing potential around the world, especially in Asia, it came under increasing criticism for being focused too much on marketing the Real Madrid brand and not enough on the football.
+Although Pérez's policy resulted in increased financial success based on the exploitation of the club's high marketing potential around the world, especially in Asia, it came under increasing criticism for being focused too much on marketing the Real Madrid brand and not enough on the club’s football.
 He announced his resignation on 27 February 2006, acknowledging that the team and the club as a whole needed a new direction.